-Dr. Copperman is frequently quoted in print and digital media (Associated Press, Wall Street Journal, U.S. News & World Report, The New York Times, Daily News, WebMD, SELF, Health.com, Parenting magazine, Parents.com, Refinery29) and is featured on local and nationally-televised news shows including Fox 5 NY Live, CBS This Morning, Huffington Post Live, Anderson Cooper 360 and 20/20.
-Dr. Copperman has been named to New York magazine’s list of Best Doctors sixteen years in a row, and Castle Connolly and SuperDocs have annually recognized Dr. Copperman as one of the top fertility doctors.
+Named a New York SuperDoctor annually since its first publication in 2008, and a Castle Connolly Top Doctor in New York Magazine for two decades, Dr. Copperman is nationally recognized as an industry expert.
+He is frequently quoted in print and digital media (Associated Press, Wall Street Journal, U.S. News & World Report, The New York Times, Daily News, WebMD, SELF, Health.com, Parenting Magazine, Parents.com, Refinery29), and has been featured on local and nationally-televised news shows including Fox 5 NY Live, CBS This Morning, Huffington Post Live, Anderson Cooper 360, and 20/20.

 “Optimal care of the infertile couple involves compassion, science, and data-driven decisions.”

 Dr. Copperman received his undergraduate degree from the University of Pennsylvania and his medical degree from New York Medical College.
 After earning his degree in medicine, Dr. Copperman completed residency in OB/GYN at Yale-New Haven Hospital, then continued his training at Mount Sinai Medical Center in New York where he has practiced since.
 Dr. Copperman is board-certified in Reproductive Endocrinology and Infertility as well as in Obstetrics and Gynecology, and is a fellow of the American College of Obstetricians and Gynecologists and of the American Society for Reproductive Medicine.

 Lucky Sekhon, MD, Joseph A. Lee, BA, Eric Flisser, MD, Alan B. Copperman, MD, Daniel Stein, MD.
 Blastocyst Vitrification, Cryostorage and warming does not impact embryo transfer success, infant birthweight or timing of delivery.